 I am Ruturaj Ramchandra Shitole, a Software Engineer currently studying at George Washington University.
-My interests primarily lie in the field of MLOps, where I strive to create user-friendly ML products that cater to the needs of businesses and consumers alike.
+My interests primarily lie in building scalable and fault-tolerant systems that suite the needs of both business and customers.
 I believe that being adaptable is crucial in the fast-paced tech industry, and I am always open to new ideas and ways of thinking.
 My unique approach to problem-solving allows me to think outside the box and come up with creative solutions.
 Additionally, I am adept at learning abstract concepts and applying them across different domains, which helps me stay up-to-date with the latest trends and developments in the tech world.

 Organization: Syncron